alirezacomputerengineer/ScorePlay/README.md

 ### Initialize The Project

-Download or clone code base(I named the project [text](myapp)), navigate to the main folder and run these commands.
+Download or clone code base(I named the project `myapp`), navigate to the main folder and run these commands.

 ```bash
 go mod init myapp